Rwb3n/workflow_ai_rules/codebase_state_v1.md

 - VALIDATE→COMPLETE:
   - All verification checks must pass
   - All vendor components must have proper abstractions registered
-  - ErrorCounts for mobileFirst, chunkBoundary, and vendorImport must be zero
+  - errorCounts for mobileFirst, chunkBoundary, and vendorImport must be zero
-  - Performance metrics must be within budget (QV4)
+  - performanceMetrics must be within budget (QV4)
   - No Severity 2-3 SEO or accessibility issues (QV5)
 ---
 ## Project Transition History